Checklist: How to winterize your car

 All checklists on ChecklistFan.com

-Note: All information is provided to the best of my knowledge, but I assume no liability and make no claim to completeness or accuracy.
-I have translated the checklist from my German website ChecklistFan.de.
-Please note that it describes conditions and requirements specific to Germany, which may differ from your local area or country.
-Adjustments may be necessary to reflect your local conditions or regulations.
+Note on the checklist: All information is provided to the best of my knowledge.
+However, I assume no liability and make no claim to completeness or accuracy.
+This checklist was translated from my German website ChecklistFan.de.
+Please note that it describes conditions and requirements specific to Germany, that may differ from those in your local area or country.
+You may need to make adjustments to reflect your local conditions or regulations.
 Some of the resources I used to create the checklist include: American Automobile Association, Advance Auto Parts, Pellman’s Auto, Shift Into Winter, BMW, Met Office, RAC.
 If you have any suggestions for improving the checklist, you can leave a comment or write to me: reiko@checklistfan.com.

 ChecklistFan